sammi-turner/Crab-BASIC/README.md

 - the "iprint" command does recognise identifiers and will interpolate strings containing them
 - print and iprint commands with no string literal will add a blank line

+### Clear screen

+The "cls" command, on its own, clears the console for most terminal emulators.
+There are some notable exeptions, such as the built in IntelliJ terminal.

 ### Variable initialisation

 Using "let" to initialise variables is standard for Crab, like most versions of BASIC.
 Although, unlike most dialects of BASIC